jessebmiller/treacherous-winds/src/characters.md

 ## Allignment

-Choose one side of one of the following fundamental oppositions or "Agnostic"
+Choose one side of one of the following fundamental oppositions

 * Lawful vs. Chaotic
 * Divine vs. Humane
 * Noble vs. Humble
-* Agnostic

 <!-- * Chaste vs. Depraved -->
 <!-- * Civil vs. Wild -->

 ## Playbooks

 Choose one playbook.
 Multiple players can choose the same playbook.
+Each playbook has options and instructions for introducing [world anchors](./setting-the-setting.md#world-anchors).

 * Fighter
 * Rogue